 What if one of those people is your competition?

-Page 2 of 2 - Yes, Giavotella even has sought defensive help from Getz, who is trying his best to win the job and make sure "Gio" flashes that vastly improved glove back at Triple-A Omaha.
+Yes, Giavotella even has sought defensive help from Getz, who is trying his best to win the job and make sure "Gio" flashes that vastly improved glove back at Triple-A Omaha.

 Awkward?
 Maybe just a little.

 "I'm definitely rooting for Getzy, every time he's playing," Giavotella insisted.
 "I'm hoping he does well, and it's good to be encouraging and learning from one another."